Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Doubling Times

 \subsection{Lower Bounds}

-In this section we present a lower bound to match the upper bound of \cref{lem: order double lower}.
+In this section we present a lower bound to match the upper bound of \cref{lem: order double upper}.
 However, this time, our lives will be significantly easier, as it suffices to consider only the doubling time of sets containing precisely $\frac{n}{2}$ vertices.
 As before, we need a bound on the doubling time of any specific set, and so make use of the following result analogous to \cref{lem: growth upper}, the proof of which we also defer. \begin{restatable}{lemma}{LemGrowthLower} Let $\mathcal{G}=(V,E,\lambda)$ be a sample from $\Gamma_{[n]}(\psi)$, for $\psi$ a degenerate distribution, and let $S\subseteq V$ be a set of vertices such that $|S|=\frac{n}{2}$.
-Then for any $\alpha, \beta>0$ we have that,
+Then for any $\alpha, \beta>0$ sufficiently small we have that,

-\end{restatable} With that established we may now give the main result of the section, a lower bound on the doubling time of $\mathcal{G}^O$. \LemOrderDoubleLower* The key notion for the proof of this result is the idea of a ``blocker vertex'', i.e. a vertex who is not yet reachable by any member of some large set of vertices.
+\end{restatable} With that established we may now give the main result of the section, a lower bound on the doubling time of $\mathcal{G}^O$. \begin{restatable}{lemma}{LemOrderDoubleLower} Let $\mathcal{G}=(V,E,\lambda)$ be a sample from $\Gamma_{[n]}(\psi)$, with $\psi$ a degenerate distribution, then $\textbf{Double}(\mathcal{G}^O)\geq (1-\epsilon)n\log{n}$. \end{restatable} The key notion for the proof of this result is the idea of a ``blocker vertex'', i.e. a vertex who is not yet reachable by any member of some large set of vertices.
 By applying \cref{lem: growth lower} and Markov's inequality, followed by a simple counting argument, we are able to show that at least a constant fraction of vertices must be blockers around time $\frac{n\log{n}}{2}$.
 Then, via drift analysis, we are able to show that at least one blocker vertex will not be included in an edge before time $(1-\epsilon)n\log{n}$.
 Given the fact that the doubling time is lower bounded by the time when the last vertex stops being a blocker, and that a vertex must be included in an edge in order to stop being a blocker, we immediately obtain the bound. \begin{proof} Let $X$ be the number of sets of vertices of size $\frac{n}{2}$ which have a doubling time of at most $\frac{(1-\alpha)n\log{n}}{2(1+\alpha)}$ for some $\alpha>0$ small.
 We know from \cref{lem: growth lower} (where the $O(n^{\frac{\log{2}-1}{5}})$ vanishes into the term depending on $\alpha$) and the linearity of expectation that for some constant $c>0$,

 Therefore by Markov's inequality it holds that,

 Therefore with probability $1-\frac{1}{\log{n}}$ there are at least $(1-cn^{(1-\alpha)(\alpha+\log{(1-\alpha}))})\binom{n}{\frac{n}{2}}$ sets with a doubling time of at least $\frac{(1-\alpha)n\log{n}}{2(1+\alpha)}$.